DanielBello7/hire-us-backend/README.md

 ## HIRE-US API BACKEND

-TODO
+## TODO

-- complete the complex level api endpoints
+1. Complete the complex level api endpoints.
-- refactor the services, so read methods of services can take a database instance
+2. Refactor the services, so read methods of services can take a database instance.